Nepal Travel Advice

 Threat level: Medium

-The current travel recommendations is to remain vigilant throughout your stay.
+The current travel advice in Nepal is to remain vigilant throughout your stay.
 There is significant political unrest in the country and demonstrations may turn violent.
 The country is also extremely prone to natural disasters and landmines continue to be a threat in a small number of areas.

 Recent Security Risk Events